theupdateframework/pep-maximum-security-model/README.rst

 Ed25519 is a public-key signature system that uses small cryptographic signatures and keys.
+A pure-python implementation of the signature scheme is available [LV: do you need to say where its available?].
+[LV: the following sentence just confuses me.
-A pure-python implementation of the signature scheme is available.  pip MUST not depend on external depencies that have to be compiled (e.g., compiling C extensions to perform verification of signatures), so verifying RSA signatures may be impractical due to speed.  `Verification of Ed25519 signatures`__ is fast, even when performed in Python code.
+Does it need a 'therefore' or 'however' at the beginning?
+Should pip be capitalized?
+The remaining relationships also seem a bit unclear.
+However, it is possible that it would all make sense to your expected readers.
+I can't tell.] pip MUST not depend on external depencies that have to be compiled (e.g., compiling C extensions to perform verification of signatures), so verifying RSA signatures may be impractical due to speed.  `Verification of Ed25519 signatures`__ is fast, even when performed in Python code.